brunoarine/substance-problem-study/README.md

 - Owning a cat seems to correlate with substance abuse.
 - Religious people are among the likeliest to have a substance abuse problem in all age groups (p < 0.01).
 - Vegetarianism didn’t correlate with substance abuse, either negatively or positively.
 - Smoking is the best predictor of potential substance abuse problems, being common in all age groups (p < 0.0001).
+However, the logistic regression shows that being married makes one 10 times less susceptible to substance abuse problems.

 ## View the notebook